 If you Shift-click instead, all the red faces become green:

 But if you Ctrl+Shift-click or Option+Shift-click, the red faces turn green only on the left wall:

 SketchUp enables you to edit materials.
 As you make changes, any faces painted with the material that you’re editing are updated automatically.
 Because each material has a color and an optional texture, you can edit the color and texture independently of each other.

 A material needs to be saved with your model before you can edit it.
-To see the materials saved with your model, select Window > Materials to open the Materials browseropen the Materials dialog box in the Default Tray.
-On the Select tab, click the In Model icon () to display your In Model collection, as shown in the following figure.
+To see the materials saved with your model, open the Materials panel, and click the In Model icon () to display your In Model collection, as shown in the following figure.

 If the material you want to edit doesn’t appear in your In Model collection, you can save a material with your In Model collection whether or not the material is currently applied to faces in your model.
 To add a material to your In Model collection, follow these steps:

-Click the Display Secondary Selection Pane icon () in the upper right of the Materials browser.
+Click the Display Secondary Selection Pane icon () in the upper right of the Materials panel.

 In the secondary pane at the bottom, browse the collections for the material you want to edit.